-*This is an estimate and may change based upon the number of participants.
+*This is an estimate based on 8 participants and may vary based upon the final number of participants.

 All participants must be over 18 years old at time of travel and must be San Juan College students in order to apply for the travel study program.
 All participants must register as students for the courses attached to the program and pay tuition, whether taking the courses for credit or auditing.
 If you are not already an SJC student, it's easy (and FREE) to become one.
 Visit the Enrollment Services Home Page for more information.

 If you are graduating from high school in May 2016, you should contact Abby Calcote in Enrollment Services to apply to San Juan College as an Early Admit student.